Anwonu/RA-achievement-list/README.md

 This is basically a copy of [RA Tracker](https://github.com/colossus-gaming/retroachievements-layout-manager)'s achievement list, but with some differences.
 I was a bit disapponted that we couldn't resize that window, so I tried to see if I could do something similar with that change.
 This was mostly for personal use, but I ended up trying to make it a bit more user friendly, and added some new stuff as well.

+I don't plan on adding any other functionality from RA Tracker; what they do is already good enough in my opinion, and my plan isn't to become a full copy of them.

 ## Changes
 - Able to change window size so you can see more/less achievement per row, and more/less rows at once
 - Can open more than one list; this can be useful for multisets